Issue details

 Proposed decision

-That the Cabinet Member for Education and Skills, in consultation with the Cabinet Member for Integrated Children’s Services, approve the implementation of the five key recommendations and six key changes proposed during the public consultation into Early Years Education in Kent.
+That the Cabinet Member for Education and Skills, in consultation with the Cabinet Member for Integrated Children’s Services, approve the implementation of a Revised Model of Early Years Education in Kent, including a revised process to apply for Special Education Needs Inclusion Funding (SENIF)

 Reason for the decision